jake-knerr/js-style-guide/README.md

   - Data functions are the gateway to the persistence layer.
 All SQL/DB code is in these functions.
   - Prefer the following top-down order for exported functions: `read/update/create/delete`.
   - Domain entities are defined in types.
 E.G. `User`, `Car`, `Customer`.
-- `/services` - Domain level exported functions that are the API that each feature uses to communicate with each-other, and they are the gateway to the data model.
+- `/services` - The functions that each feature uses to communicate with each-other, and they are the gateway to the data model.
 Services are "smart" and data models are "dumb".
-They provide the API for features to interact with one-another.
-They also provide the data that the controllers use.
+They also provide the data that the handlers use.
   - When deciding which service a function belongs to, consider the data.
 What data is being mutated, created, or read?
 What service does this data fit into the best?
   - Prefer the following top-down function order: `get/set/add/remove`.
 - `/pages` - Templates and static view files.